Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Catalytic Converter: reduce alloy production by -0.5 and councilor position now gives +1% bonus to alloy production from +2%
  * Genesis Guides:
    * Base Unity from uplifting 500 unity from 1000 unity
-   * Void Dwellers / Shattered Ring Worlds: 50% increase to colony ship cost and speed, with 50% increased time to create a new colony
+   * Event (Void Dwellers / Shattered Ring) -> 100% increase to colony ship cost and speed, with 100% increased time to create a new colony
  * Individual Machine Replication: +15% mechanical pop assembly speed from +20%
  * Individual Machine Predictive Analysis: +0 intel decryption from +1